bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 title: Pelvic Stability Dysfunction
 subtitle: How it may be causing your lower back or pelvic pain
 date: 2021-08-09T21:00:02.357Z
-excerpt: Certain types of pain the region of the pelvis and lower back can result from a problem called “Pelvic Stability Dysfunction”.
-This article explains how the pelvis function as a foundation for movement, and how problems with pelvic stability can result in pain and reduce the ability to perform daily tasks, or undertake exercise and activity without problems.
+excerpt: Certain types of pain in the region of the pelvis and lower back can result from a problem called “Pelvic Stability Dysfunction”.
+This article explains how the pelvis functions as a foundation for movement, and how problems with pelvic stability can result in pain and reduce the ability to perform daily tasks, or undertake exercise and activity without problems.
 image: /images/core-vleeming.png
 thumb_image: /images/core-vleeming.png
 template: post
 ---
-Certain types of pain the region of the pelvis and lower back can result from a problem called “Pelvic Stability Dysfunction”.
-This article explains how the pelvis function as a foundation for movement, and how problems with pelvic stability can result in pain and reduce the ability to perform daily tasks, or undertake exercise and activity without problems.
+Certain types of pain in the region of the pelvis and lower back can result from a problem called “Pelvic Stability Dysfunction”.
+This article explains how the pelvis functions as a foundation for movement, and how problems with pelvic stability can result in pain and reduce the ability to perform daily tasks, or undertake exercise and activity without problems.

 The pelvis function as foundation and stable platform from which the spine, legs and arms can generate movement e.g. standing, walking, lifting.